 If you have questions, you can also call the Online Therapy Unit at 306-337-3331.

 We try our best to provide you with the best service that we can and we are dedicated to supporting people to manage a variety of symptoms related to their mental health and health conditions.
 We are a very small team, and we need your help.
 Before applying, please ensure that you are prepared to accept the following responsibilities:

 Each course requires perseverance, determination, and courage.
-If you apply, you will need to take time to learn about your condition and work on structured strategies to overcome it.
+If you apply, you will need to take time to learn about your condition and work on structured strategies to cope.
 You can expect to spend several hours each week reviewing and working on the Lessons and homework assignments.
 The homework assignments are required, because just reading about helpful techniques for managing symptoms won’t fix the problem, particularly because most people have had their symptoms for many years.
-Our courses will not cure you overnight, but they can really help.
+Our courses are not overnight cures, but they can really help.
 If you follow the guidelines we expect that you will learn the foundations for success and, with consistent practice, you should gain mastery over your symptoms.

 The contact you will have with a therapist during your online course varies by program.
 The Online Therapy Unit provides support in a few different ways: